 Day in and day out, all kinds of feelings can rise up — while you try your best just to to do your job.
 Undervalued.
 Marginalized.
 Overwhelmed.
 Ignored.
 Overlooked.
 Made to feel terrible about yourself in all kinds of ways.
+Meanwhile, you’re stuffing your feelings at work and just moving on.

-The art of stuffing your feelings at work
+The art of stuffing feelings at work

 A strange thing happens to people when they feel trapped by their work circumstances.
 They start to manufacture even more emotions.
 Anger.
 Frustration.
 Envy.
 Jealousy.
 Annoyance.
 Resentment.
 Hatred.
 Sadness.
 Hurt.